iarjunsk/2013-php-quizlet-app/README.md

-# php-quiz
+# PHP QUIZ

  ![Image](https://raw.githubusercontent.com/arjunsk/php-quiz/master/screenshot/how_it_looks.png)

-This is a Simple Symptom checker for tick-borne disorder (based on Dr. Horowitz Lyme Quiz).
-You can easily integrate this in you webpage.
+This is a Simple Symptom checker for Tick-borne disorder (based on Dr. Horowitz Lyme Quiz).
+You can easily integrate this into your website.

 Please note : We are not using any Database for storing the Questions and Answers.